Bronte Campbell: 2018

 At the Gold Coast Commonwealth Games, Campbell won gold in the 4x100m freestyle, silver in the 50m freestyle, gold in the 100m freestyle, and gold in the 4x100m medley relay.

 2021

-Campbell starred in Head Above Water, a documentary series focusing on 4 Australian swimmers: Ian Thorpe, Kyle Chalmers, Cody Simpson, and Campbell herself.
+Campbell starred in Head Above Water, a documentary series focusing on four Australian swimmers: Ian Thorpe, Kyle Chalmers, Cody Simpson, and Campbell herself.
 Campbell qualified for her third Olympics in Tokyo.
 She won gold in the women's 4x100m freestyle relay and bronze in the 4x100m mixed medley relay.

 2022

 In May 2022, Campbell appeared as a contestant on the sixth season of The Celebrity Apprentice Australia.

 2024

 After an 18 month break from swimming following the Tokyo Games, Campbell returned to the pool under new coach Shannon Rollason in Canberra.
-In June 2024, she successfully qualified for her 4th Olympic Games in Paris in the Women's 4 x 100m Freestyle relay team, which went on to win gold in Paris.
-Campbell become only the 5th Australian swimmer to compete at four Olympics.
+In June 2024, she qualified for her fourth Olympic Games in Paris in the Women's 4 x 100m Freestyle relay team, which went on to win gold in Paris.
+Campbell become only the fifth Australian swimmer to compete at four Olympics.